Pay Yourself First: How it Works and Why It’s Necessary

 Whatever monies that can be gotten from trimming off these excesses can be channeled to paying yourself first.

-In conclusion, when it comes to personal finance, “pay yourself first” is at the root of every financial progress.
+When it comes to personal finance, “pay yourself first” is at the root of every financial progress.
 Adopting this strategy and embracing it will bring you tremendous benefits and place you well ahead of the pack.